CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

     1. Right click on `OpenPoseDemo` --> `Set as StartUp Project`.
     2. Change `Debug` by `Release` mode.
     3. Compile it and run it with F5 or the green play icon.
-5. If you have a webcam connected, OpenPose will automatically starts after being compiled.
+5. If you have a webcam connected, OpenPose will automatically start after being compiled.
 6. In order to use the created exe file from the command line (i.e. outside Visual Studio), you have to:
     1. Copy all the DLLs located on `{openpose_folder}\3rdparty\windows\caffe\bin\` on the exe folder: `{openpose_folder}\windows\x64\Release`.
     2. Copy all the DLLs located on `{openpose_folder}\3rdparty\windows\opencv\x64\vc14\bin\` on the exe folder: `{openpose_folder}\windows\x64\Release`.